Elected Representatives (Prohibition of Deception) Bill

 Overview

-This bill aims to make it a criminal offence for elected representatives in the UK to knowingly publish false or misleading statements.
-It also criminalizes making false allegations about such offences.
-The bill specifies penalties including fines and potential disqualification from future elections.
+This bill aims to make it a crime for elected representatives and their agents to knowingly publish false or misleading statements.
+It also criminalizes the making of false or frivolous complaints alleging such offenses.

 Description